paulburpo/multitenant-adf/README.md

     }
     ```

 7. The next activity is the __ForEachTable__ ForEach activity.
 If you select this activity, then choose the __Settings__ tab, you will see that under __Items__ we have added dynamic content representing the output of the previous lookup activity.
-The value is ___@activity('LookupTables').ouput.value___.
+The value is ___@activity('LookupTables').output.value___.
 Notice that on this ForEach loop we have chosen to make the loop sequential so that we only copy one table at a time.
-This is not strictly necessary as we have no referrential integrity being enforced on the destination tables but in cases where you do this can be used to load tables in the correct order.
+This is not strictly necessary as we have no referential integrity being enforced on the destination tables but in cases where you do this can be used to load tables in the correct order.

 8. Finally we have the __CopyTable__ activity.
 This copy data activity is what actually moves data from the source to the destination.